DataDrivenCPS/water-ontology/README.md

 - `s223/` contains ontology files from the 223P ontology
 - `water/` contains our ontology files
+- `libraries/` contains libraries and templates for building models
-- `src/` contains the Python code for building the ontology
+    - `nrel-223p-templates` contains some generic templates for the 223P ontology
+    - `templates` contains some water-specific templates
+    - `223p.ttl` is a recent copy of the 223P ontology
+    - `water.ttl` is the water ontology we are developing in this repository

 ## Development Setup